sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 4. **Direct Protocol Owner/Admin rug pulls.**  Sherlock's stance is generally that if a protocol team wants to rug their own project, there are often many avenues for doing this.
 It would be unrealistic for Sherlock to report all of these vectors in an audit.
 Sherlock's general assumption is that users of a protocol are taking a risk in trusting the core team of the protocol.
 However, if a protocol specifically mentions the restrictions imposed on the owner/admin issues describing an attack that results in bypassing these restrictions, they can be considered valid.
 Please note that these restrictions must be explicitly described by the protocol and will be considered case by case.&#x20;
 5. **External Admin trust assumptions**:
    1. When `external-admin=trusted`, issues related to these external admins being able to rug protocol users is **not a valid issue.** (Example: Aave governance has the intention of rugging Index Protocol)
-   2. When `external-admin=restricted`, issues related to these external admins affecting a protocol (being audited) by updating **the external protocol parameters** is a **valid issue** (Example: Aave governance has the intention to improve the Aave protocol ) as the bug can occur even when the external admin is well intended
+   2. When `external-admin=restricted`, issues related to these external admins affecting a protocol (being audited) by updating **the external protocol parameters** is a **valid issue** (Example: Aave governance has the intention to improve the Aave protocol) as the bug can occur even when the external admin is well intended
 6. **Discord messages or DM** screenshots are not considered sources of truth while judging an issue/escalation especially if they are conflicting with the contest README.
 7. **Contract Scope:**
    1. If a contract is in contest Scope, then all its parent contracts are included by default.
    2. In case the vulnerability exists in a library and an in-scope contract uses it and is affected by this bug this is a valid issue.
    3. ﻿﻿If there is a vulnerability in a contract from the contest repository but is not included in the scope then issues related to it cannot be considered valid.
+8. **Opportunity Loss** is not considered a loss of funds by Sherlock.
+For example, loss of funcitonality is not considered a loss of protocol revenue, nevertheless it may be a valid issue.

 ### IV.
 How to identify a high issue:

-1. Definite loss of funds without limiting external conditions.
+1. Definite loss of funds without extensive limitations of external conditions.
-2. Breaks core contract functionality, rendering the protocol/contract useless (should not be easily replaced without loss of funds) and definitely causes significant loss of funds.
-3. Significant loss of funds/large profit for the attacker at a minimal cost.
+2. Inflicts serious non-material losses (doesn't include contract simply not working).

 ### V. How to identify a medium issue:

 1. Causes a loss of funds but requires certain external conditions or specific states.
-2. Breaks core contract functionality, rendering the contract useless (should not be easily replaced without loss of funds) or leading to unknown potential exploits/loss of funds. \
+2. Breaks **core** contract functionality, rendering the contract useless or leading to unknown potential exploits/loss of funds. \
-   Ex: Unable to remove malicious user/collateral from the contract.
-3. A material loss of funds, no/minimal profit for the attacker at a considerable cost
+3. A material loss of funds, no/minimal profit for the attacker at a considerable cost.
+The losses must exceed small, finite amount of funds, any amount relevant based on the precision (i.e. rounding to $10 ^ {-18}$ of the amount is fine), and 0.05% APY.
+Some concepts used in the README/codebase may override these parameters to more sensible ones.

 ### VI.
 Requirements:

-1. In case of issues related to precision loss, there must be a valid POC/example showing the loss to justify the medium/high severity.
+PoC is required for all issues for which PoC's creation is possible, especially those:
+- related to precision loss,
-2. In case of non-obvious issues with complex vulnerabilities/attack paths, Watson must submit a valid POC for the issue to be considered valid and rewarded.&#x20;
+- non-obvious ones with complex vulnerabilities/attack paths,
+- for which there are nontrivial limitations/constraints on inputs, to show that the attack is possible despite those.

+Also, Watsons must outline all constraints of the issue being triggered and specify in which situations these constraints may trigger the issue.

 ### VII.
 List of Issue categories that are not considered valid: